Tidal Energy – Definition, Advantages and Future

 Tidal Lagoon

-A tidal lagoon is a body of ocean water that is partly enclosed by a natural or manmade barrier.
+A tidal lagoon is a body of ocean water that is partly enclosed by a natural barrier.
 Tidal lagoons might also be estuaries and have freshwater emptying into them.

 A tidal energy generator using tidal lagoons would function much like a barrage.
 The turbines work as the lagoon is filling and emptying.
 Unlike barrages, we can construct tidal lagoons along the natural coastline.
 A tidal lagoon power plant could also generate continuous power.